Buffalo and Pittsburgh Railroad: Main line

+Rochester & Southern Railroad and Buffalo Southern Railroad also each have one interchange at Buffalo, New York.
+Western New York & Pennsylvania Railroad have one at East Salamanca, New York.
+Allegheny Valley Railroad also has one, located in Allison Park, Pennsylvania.
+Lastly, Wheeling and Lake Erie Railway has one in Bruceton, Pennsylvania.

-CSX Transportation also leases the P&W Subdivision to the B&P between Allison Park and the New Castle Yard in West Pittsburg, just outside New Castle, PA.
+CSX Transportation leases the P&W Subdivision to the B&P between Allison Park and the New Castle Yard in West Pittsburg, just outside New Castle, PA.
 Though the B&P ends in Allison Park, the railroad rarely traverses the line down to the borough.
 Instead, it transfers its goods to the AVR either in Evans City or Bakerstown depending on the amount of freight it has.
 Other owned and operated branch lines travel to Homer City, St Marys, and Brookville, Pennsylvania, as well as to the Buffalo suburb of Orchard Park, New York.

 History

 Operations began in 1988 over mostly former Baltimore & Ohio Railroad (formerly Buffalo, Rochester and Pittsburgh Railway) lines.
 In the early 2000s, the BPRR merged other GWI railroads into it.
 These lines include the Allegheny & Eastern Railroad (ALY), Pittsburg & Shawmut Railroad (PSR), and the Bradford Industrial Railroad (BR).

 Around 2005 the Indiana Subdivision, which had been out of use, was rehabilitated to serve the Homer City Generating Station.
 Shortly after this, the Ridge Subdivision, which had seen a Norfolk Southern coal train run-through to Shelocta was sold off to NS.
 In 2006, the railroad was honored as the Regional Railroad of the Year by Railway Age magazine.